If your website is not showing up on Google, there are a variety of factors that could be responsible.

 Make sure that you are caching your pages and using a CDN.
 This will allow you to serve saved versions of the static elements of your website.

-By doing so, you reduce the number of requests the user’s browser needs to make back to your server, ultimately speeding up the page load times.
+By doing so, you reduce the number of requests the user’s browser needs to take back to your server, ultimately speeding up the page load times.

 9. Your Website Has Technical Issues

-If your website experiences frequent technical issues it can be difficult for your website to appear on Google.
+If your website experiences frequent technical issues, it can be difficult to appear on Google.